Welcome to my website!

-My research is focused on understanding how Genomic Variations result in phenotypic variations in eukaryotic genomes, under healthy and pathogenic conditions.
-I am interested in understanding the origin of genetic variation across and within individuals, populations, and species.
-In particular large structural variations such as retrotransposition, rearrangements, and translocations.
-To better understand these topics, I use novel computational methodologies and cutting-edge sequencing technologies to investigate genomes and transcriptomes.
-The goal of my research is to understand how these variations influence gene expression patterns and, consequently, relate to phenotype variation.
-Visit my research page to learn more.
+My research is focused on understanding genomic variations resulting in phenotypic variations in eukaryotic genomes, under healthy and pathogenic conditions.
+I am particularly interested in understanding the origin of genetic variation across and within individuals, populations, and species.
+I am also passionate about studying large structural variations such as retrotransposition, rearrangements, and translocations.
+To better understand these topics, I use novel computational methodologies and cutting-edge sequencing technologies to investigate genomes, transcriptomes, and epigenomes.

 A genome-wide landscape of retrocopies in primate genomes.
 Navarro F. et al. Genome Biology and Evolution, 2015 Jul; | pdf